 Another reason not to do a small case for your first build is cable management.
 Do not underestimate good cable management.
 As you can see, my cables are pretty messy.
 A challenge that I didn't anticipate was simply having enough room in the case for all of those large braided cables.

-Furthermore, a loose cable in the bottom of the case was causing a droning noise that was driving me crazy for almost a year!
+Furthermore, a loose cable in the bottom of the case was causing a droning noise that was driving me crazy.
 Zip-tied that puppy up and it finally restored my sanity.
 Don't be like me.
 Organize your cables.